theblackcat102/theblackcat102.github.io/_posts/2021-11-27-what-limits-you-from-storing-inifinite-files.md

 ---

 ```
-04/03/2022 Update: Instead of using ext4, high file counts should simply consider other file format such as xfs, zfs, btrfs
+04/03/2022 Update: Instead of using ext4, you should simply consider other file format such as xfs, zfs, btrfs for high file counts storage
 ```

 Its normal for a typical research projects to store each data as an individual file under a directory.
 Although this is not idea, no one seems to question what are the limits of such method.